API proxy vs API gateway: What works for you?

 The right fit for your API management

-Effective API management is the cornerstone of seamless user experiences and robust backend interactions for any organisation.
+Effective management of the entire API lifecycle and the systems that integrate with your APIs is the cornerstone of seamless user experiences and robust backend interactions for any organisation.
 The decision between an API proxy and an API gateway is pivotal in this management landscape.

 Ultimately, your decision should align with your organisation’s specific API management needs, the architecture’s complexity, and the desired level of functionality.
 By understanding the distinctions and capabilities of API proxies and API gateways, you’ll be better equipped to make an informed choice that effectively supports your organisation’s API management goals.